 Aircraft landings on the unevaluated historical road would not affect the integrity of this feature.
 Therefore, no avoidance and/or mitigation measures are needed.
-MCAS Yuma has consulted with the Arizona and California State Historic Preservation Offices regarding concurrence with a finding of no historic properties affected pursuant to 36 CFR800.4(d)(1).
-The Arizona and California State Historic Preservation Offices have both concurred that no new sites are eligible for listing in the NRHP and that no historic properties would be affected under the Proposed Action (Appendix A).
-Therefore, the Proposed Action would have no impact on archaeological resources.
+The Proposed Action would have no impact on archaeological resources.
+MCAS Yuma is currently consulting with the Arizona and California State Historic Preservation Offices regarding concurrence with a finding of no historic properties affected pursuant to 36 CFR800.4(d)(1).